-Last week, I pontificated in typically elitist London fashion on crombie overcoats.
+Last week, I pontificated about crombie overcoats in typically elitist London fashion.
 Well, that has now prompted a response article from my Yorkshire bro, the Northern Avenger.
 Here’s his tribute to an unjustly reviled skinhead staple.
 Ladies and gentlemen, bootgirls and bootboys, I’m handing over to the Northern Avenger…

 The humble donkey jacket: one of the mainstays of the British coal miner, binman, and other manual workers and lefties of years past – and (some) skinheads of course.
 It has a long history with the working class.
 I will try – and probably fail – to explain some of its history and relevance to the skinhead cult.

 Unlike other items of clothing, the donkey jacket doesn’t have much of a recorded history – unsurprising, given that it has always been considered more workwear than fashion item.
 Unless you count those middle class hipster tosspots with their greasy beards, shitty undercuts and 300 quid donkey jackets that is.
 I don’t, but more on that later.

 Donkey jackets are said to have been invented in the late 1800s by two or three different people: John Partridge, the owner of the Keystone works who worked on the Manchester ship canal, and George Key, a small bespoke tailor, have both been named.
 In any case, the donkey jacket was originally created for Manchester dockers, making it a bona fide Northern working class clothing item.
 The name donkey jacket is also said to come from ‘donkey work’, as in laborious and grueling work.